 Do you experience pain in your jaw when you chew, speak, or yawn?
 This may be the result of an injured TMJ.
 Your temporomandibular joint, also known as TMJ, connects your upper and lower jaws.
 We use this joint every day, and it can be hard to properly function on a daily basis if it’s injured.

-Is your injured TMJ making it hard to talk to others or enjoy your meal while on a date?
-Many Americans injure this joint at some point in their lives, but treatment will alleviate your pain so you can get back to living a happy life.
+If you injure your TMJ, it can make it hard to talk to others or simply enjoy your meal.
+Here in Kerrvile, treatment for your temporomandibular joint will alleviate your pain so you can get back to living a happy life.

 What Causes TMJ Pain?